pendo-io/pendo-mobile-sdk/ios/pnddocs/rnn-ios.md

 ## Step 1.
 Install the Pendo SDK

-1. In the **application folder**, add Pendo using one of your package managers:
+1. In the **root folder of your project**, add Pendo using one of your package managers:

     ```shell
     #example with npm